Uma Thurman says Kill Bill role empowered women

 The star of the Quentin Tarantino film said the appreciation she gets from women is among the most “gratifying” aspects of her career.

-“Women would come up to me and they would say that somehow or other – they’d share a little bit – that that film helped them in their lives,” she said at the Karlovy Vary Film Festival on Sunday, according to Variety.
+“Women would come up to me and they would say that somehow or other – they’d share a little bit – that that film helped them in their lives,” she said at the Karlovy Vary Film Festival on Sunday, according to a report on the American entertainment website Variety.

 “Whether they were feeling oppressed or struggling or had a bad boyfriend or felt badly about themselves, that that film released in them some survival energy that was helpful.